Table of Contents

 There’s a silver lining, though, if you’re lucky enough—you pooch may only go through one or two seizures, and live an otherwise perfectly healthy life.

 Kidney or Liver Disease

-The bad news is that kidney failure is irreversible, so if that’s the case, you won’t be able to do much other than being there for your buddy in their time of need.
+The bad news is that kidney failure is irreversible, so if that’s the case, you won’t be able to do much other than be there for your buddy in their time of need.